 “It was a time-sharing system,” she said.
 “You had to wait until certain times of the day when that computer system would become available to researchers to do other things.”

 Holt had to wait for her turn on a terminal and then had to wait until Dr. Ashley’s timeslot.
 It took some time to get on the system because of all the other processing and other researchers using the system.

 “We’d sit there, and it would count down, and you’d wait and wait and wait and then finally you could get in,” she said.
 “Once I got in, I had this giant stack of paper Dr. Ashley had given me.”

 It was her job to digitize all of that data, and it was her first significant exposure to a computer.
 Most people don’t find joy in computers when they have spent time doing data entry.
 But Holt was different.

 “I was kind of exposed to this computer system, and I liked it.
 I enjoyed it.
 Then I kind of said, ‘Maybe I should be studying computer science, instead of [aerospace].
 I fell for computers at that point,” Holt recalled.

 For Holt, attending UF to earn her bachelor’s in computer science was almost inevitable.
 She had grown up in Gainesville and around the University.
 It had been there in her life during her formative years.

 “I’ve been a card-carrying Gator my entire life,” she said.
-“I have roots in Gainesville, so I spend time there and I have a lot of opportunity to go back to campus.
+“I have roots in Gainesville, so I spend time there, and I have a lot of opportunities to go back to campus.
 Even though I’m far away, it’s still a presence in my life.”

 Ending up at PBS was also inevitable for Holt.